MysteryPancake/Houdini-OpenCL/README.md

 Like VEX, OpenCL supports multithreading so the performance of VEX and OpenCL are similar.
 OpenCL is only faster if you write code that takes advantage of what it does well.

-To write good OpenCL code, it helps to know how OpenCL runs operations.
+To take advantage of OpenCL fully, you must know how OpenCL runs operations.

 ## How OpenCL runs operations